Didier-D-crypto/t.p.gfinal/README.md

 ```

-* Use the [Inquirer npm package](https://github.com/SBoudrias/Inquirer.js/) to prompt the user for their email, id, and specific information based on their role with the company.
+* Used the [Inquirer npm package](https://github.com/SBoudrias/Inquirer.js/) to prompt the user for their email, id, and specific information based on their role with the company.
 For instance, an intern may provide their school, whereas an engineer may provide their GitHub username.

-   //creating a HTML and many more